Hosting an International

 ICES works with foreign partners who perform the pre-screening of student applicants.
 Students are required to submit complete application materials including current medical records, at least one teacher recommendation, official academic transcripts, English proficiency exam results, an essay, and a questionnaire.
-Some students are screened through a SKYPE video and audio interview to ensure a level of English proficiency that meets the majority of our high school’s enrollment criteria.
+Most students are screened through a SKYPE video and audio interview to ensure a level of English proficiency that meets the majority of our high school’s enrollment criteria.

 Our students are here on an academic, cultural exchange program.
 They must attend and participate in school full time and maintain a C average in all course work.
 Students are able to participate as a family member and are expected to follow host family rules, which can include performing family chores.
 ICES’s students are considered ambassadors for their countries; their attitudes and behaviors must reflect the highest standards set by our program.

 Most of our students arrive in August for a 10-month academic stay, returning to their home country in June.
 About 25 percent of our students only come for a semester, which consists of a 5-month stay.
 Some semester-students arrive in August and stay until January and other students arrive in January and stay until June.
 We also offer a program called the American School Experience (ASE), in which students come during the academic year for 1 to 3 months.
 These students comprise the smallest percentage of our total enrollment.